cpbirch/balls/README.md

 People sometimes prefer to have sounds switched off.
 These events are meant to attract your attention to broken builds visually.

-1. Glitch effect (if 3 or more broken builds).
+1. Glitch effect (if 3 or more broken builds, can be configured).
-2. Red alert (if 5 or more broken builds).
+2. Red alert (if 5 or more broken builds, can be configured).

 ### UI Controls